-Korean Beef Lettuce Wraps Appetizer: Delicious Bulgogi beef wrapped up in lettuce with quick pickled onions and radishes and a dollop of miso mayonnaise.
+This Korean Beef Lettuce Wraps Appetizer stars delicious marinated Bulgogi beef, which is wrapped up in lettuce with quick pickled onions and radishes and a dollop of miso mayonnaise.
 I love making this for company.
-It’s beautiful and totally scrumptious!
+It looks beautiful and it’s a flavor-packed wow!

-Looking for an over the top appetizer?
-An explosion of flavor?
-This beef lettuce wraps recipe is an appetizer version of my Korean BBQ Burger recipe.
+If you’re in the mood for an over the top appetizer with explosively delicious flavor, this won’t disappoint.
+This beef lettuce wraps recipe is an appetizer version of my Korean BBQ Burger recipe (aka best burger ever!)

 How To Make Korean Beef Lettuce Wraps: